maorninja/Discord-report/README.md

 For me, however, it didnt work for some reason.
 So today I have rewritten the IRC report backend and made it sent to Discord instead
 ### How does it work?
 Its very simple how this works.
 It uses CURL and JSON to send the required information to discord via a text channel webhook.
 The new backend (a new init.php) is 100% compatible with all pages made for the original IRC report plugin.
 It does this by reusing the old function names and arguments (the core reporting function is still ```function ircReport($stuff)```), but with all new code powering it that takes what it needs and sends it to discord.
-This means that as long as your page works with the original IRC report plugion, itll probably work here.
+This means that as long as your page works with the original IRC report plugin, itll probably work here.

 ### Requirements
 **NOTICE: THIS PLUGIN MAY NOT WORK ON ABXD**